 We repackage and distribute some of the products we sell through our bulk food repackaging facility and distribution center in Golden, Colorado.
 Any significant interruption in the operation of our bulk food repackaging and distribution center infrastructure, such as disruptions due to fire, severe weather or other catastrophic events, power outages, labor disagreements, or shipping problems, could adversely impact our ability to receive and process orders, and distribute products to our stores.
-Such interruption and property insurance, if the operation of our distribution facility were interrupted for any reason causing delays in shipment of merchandise to our stores, our insurance may not be sufficient to cover losses we experience.
+Such interruptions could result in lost sales, cancelled sales and a loss of customer loyalty to our brand.
+While we maintain business interruption and property insurance, if the operation of our distribution facility were interrupted for any reason causing delays in shipment of merchandise to our stores, our insurance may not be sufficient to cover losses we experience.
 This could have a material adverse effect on our business, financial condition and results of operations.